TehMuffinMoo/ibPS/docs/NIOS/Functions/Get-NIOSAuthoritativeZone.md

 ```

 ### -Creds
-Used when specifying NIOS credentials explicitly, if they have not been pre-defined using Store-NIOSCredentials
+Used when specifying NIOS credentials explicitly, if they have not been pre-defined using Set-NIOSCredentials

 ```yaml
 Type: PSCredential